2bttns/2bttns/app/README.md

 ### Environment Variables

 First, set up the environment variables folder by copying `.env.example` to a new `.env` file.
-Follow the instructions in the `.env.example` file to set up your environment variables.
+The console app will work out of the box with the default environment variables, but you can customize them to your needs.

 ### Docker Compose